MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 For the data repositories that you've added to a scanner profile, you can use the **Export** and **Import** options to quickly make changes to the settings.
 For example, for your SharePoint data repositories, you want to add a new file type to exclude from scanning.

-Instead of editing each data repository in the Azure portal, use the **Export** option from the **Repositories** blade:
+Instead of editing each data repository in the Azure portal, use the **Export** option from the **Repositories** pane:

 ![Exporting data repository settings for the scanner](./media/export-scanner-repositories.png)

-Manually edit the file to make the change, and then use the **Import** option on the same blade.
+Manually edit the file to make the change, and then use the **Import** option on the same pane.

 ## Using the scanner with alternative configurations